-Erin and Simon of NeverEndingVoyage are from the UK and have been on the road since 2010 (they’re also the creators of Trail Wallet, as mentioned above)!
+Erin and Simon of NeverEndingVoyage are from the UK and have been on the road since 2010!
 I asked them about filing taxes as a digital nomad from the UK.
 Here’s what they do:

 We have to pay tax somewhere so we choose to do so in the UK as it’s our home country (and we have stayed officially resident there) and it keeps things simpler.

-As travel bloggers we keep our receipts for travel expenses (we take photos of them and store them in our Trail Wallet app) for any portions of our travels where the main purpose is to research and write about the place.
+As travel bloggers, we keep our receipts for travel expenses (we take photos of them and store them in our travel expense tracking app) for any portions of our travels where the main purpose is to research and write about the place.
 If we are just living somewhere for a few months or visiting friends and not writing much about the place then it doesn’t count as a work trip.
-This is the advice we were given by an accountant but it’s always good to get advice for your own situation.
+This is the advice we were given by an accountant but it’s always good to get advice for your situation.

 We also tax deduct the business expenses that you list here in this post.